-Below, learn about the four basic varieties of rat traps—snap, glue, live animal, and electronic—to determine which type will work best for your rodent problem.
+Below, learn about four basic varieties of rat traps—snap, glue, live animal, and electronic—to determine which type will work best for your rodent problem.

 This is the old-school rat trap that consists of a thick metal wire attached to a small piece of wood.
-A spring and catch allow you to set the trap.
+A spring and catch design allows users to set the trap.
 A bit of bait is placed on a small portion of metal attached to the catch.
 When the rat takes the bait, the catch is released, causing the metal part to snap shut on the rat’s head, breaking its neck and killing it instantly.

 Safer plastic snap traps work by suffocating their furry victims.
 This type of trap uses a mechanism that resembles the open mouth of a snake.
 When a rat wanders into these plastic jaws and takes the bait, the mouth clamps shut, applying pressure on the rat and suffocating it.

 This type of trap is not the recommended solution, since most people consider them to be inhumane.
-The trap does not kill the animal, resulting in a slow death from dehydration or starvation.
+The trap does not kill the animal immediately, resulting in a slow death from dehydration or starvation.
 Glue traps also collect dust, dirt, and even insects, eventually rendering them ineffective.
 They also cannot be reused.

-This nonlethal type of trap is the most humane way of dealing with your rat problem.
+Cage traps are a nonlethal option and are the most humane way of dealing with a rat problem.
 Live-animal traps consist of a small cage.
 When the rat is lured into the cage by bait, it steps on a pressure-sensitive trip plate, triggering a spring mechanism that causes the cage’s door to snap closed, trapping the rat.

 This more humane form of lethal rat trap involves a high-voltage shock.
-This tunnel-shaped trap includes a baited area along its back wall that lures the rat inside.
+This tunnel-shaped trap includes one or more bait traps along its back wall to lure the rat inside.
 The interior of the tunnel consists of a metal plate on the floor.
 Once the plate senses pressure, it delivers a charge of 7,000 volts, killing the rat instantly.

 Indoor vs. Outdoor

 - Due to their propensity to collect dirt and debris, glue traps are only suitable for indoor use.
-Electronic traps are not weather resistant.
+Electronic rat traps are not weather-resistant.
 Exposure to rain could cause them to short out or malfunction.

-Cage traps, which typically feature galvanized steel, are suitable for outdoor use.
-Just keep in mind that you may inadvertently affect wildlife and neighborhood pets with outdoor traps.
-Newer plastic snap traps can withstand outdoor weathering, making them good options for use outside the home.
+- Cage traps, which typically feature galvanized steel, are suitable for outdoor use.
+It’s important to keep in mind that wildlife and neighborhood pets may inadvertently be affected by outdoor traps.

-Kill vs. Catch-and-Release
+Kill vs. Catch-and-Release Traps

 The decision to use a kill or catch-and-release trap comes down to how you feel about rats.
 Do you see these creatures as misguided furry critters, or as disease-carrying menaces?

-If you believe killing these rodents is inhumane, you may want to choose a catch-and-release option.
-Just keep in mind that catch-and-release traps require the extra step of transporting the animal to another location so it does not return to your property.
-You may inadvertently release that rat on someone else’s home, which presents a whole other ethical dilemma.
+Those who believe killing these rodents is inhumane can consider a catch-and-release option.
+Just keep in mind that catch-and-release traps require the extra step of transporting the animal to another location so it does not return.
+However, it’s possible to inadvertently release that rat on someone else’s property, which presents a whole other ethical dilemma.